spring-attic/spring-roo/bootstrap/readme.txt

 add-ons shipped with Roo.

-We've provided a FAQ at our current project home page, where you can find links to the latest release and even vote on the project name!:
+We've provided a FAQ at our current project home page, where you can find links to the latest release and other project resources (see also the bottom of this readme for further links):

    http://www.springsource.org/roo